KenKundert/emborg/doc/installing.rst

 the root file system.
 Delete the one you do not need.

-Normally people have just two files, the shared settings file and one configuration file, perhaps named 'home' because it used to back up your home directory.
-However, you may wish to have a second configuration dedicated to creating snapshots of your files every 15 minutes or so.
+Normally people have just two files, the shared settings file and one configuration file, but you may have as many configurations as you want.
+For example, in addition to your primary backup configuration, you may wish to have a second configuration dedicated to creating snapshots of your files every 15 minutes or so.
 These snapshots may be kept locally and only for a day or so while your primary backups are kept remotely and kept long term.

 Settings may be placed in either the shared settings file or the configuration specific file.
-The ones placed in the configuration specific file dominate.
+The ones placed in the configuration specific file dominate for that configuration.
 The shared settings file must contain at least one setting, *configurations*, which is a list of the available configurations.

 You can find descriptions of all available settings with::

     emborg settings -a

 There are certain settings that are worth highlighting.

 **repository**